Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 #### Lean Angle

 The rider utilizes the engine braking strategy before entering the corner. **_Number 2_** clearly indicates that the rider increases the lean angle as he approaches the corner.
-Since riders carry a astounding lean angles in corner, its important to make the transitions between the levels of Engine braking as smooth as possible.
+Since riders carry astounding lean angles in the corner, it's important to make the transitions between the levels of Engine braking as smooth as possible.
 Failing to do so can punish the rider with some nasty after-effects.

 #### Rear Wheel Load

 The rear wheel load increases as the weight applied on rear wheel increases.
-When there is a increased wheel load there is a increased chance of grip available to the tires which can be handy while braking.
-During hard braking the rear wheel load decreases dramatically which can be visualized from **_Number 3_** and typically it even reaches zero at some point of cornering.
-So its important to increase the engine braking when the rear wheel load increases.
+When there is an increased wheel load there is an increased chance of grip available to the tires which can be handy while braking.
+During hard braking, the rear wheel load decreases dramatically which can be visualized from **_Number 3_** and typically it even reaches zero at some point of cornering.
+So it's important to increase the engine braking when the rear wheel load increases.

 #### Braking Force

 From the **_Number 4_** its evident that the rider uses the rear brakes more gradually whereas the front brakes in a much more progressive manner.
-Even during the full lean the rider uses the front brakes.
+Even during the full lean, the rider uses the front brakes.
 This phenomenon of applying front brake and letting of smoothly and simultaneously accelerating through the corners is known as Trail-Braking.
-After a certain lean angles its better to avoid the braking force on rear wheels.
+After a certain lean angle its better to avoid the braking force on rear wheels.

 ### Controlling Engine Braking